INTRODUCTION

 OPPORTUNITIES AND THREATS OPPORTUNITIES

 The Company now functions as the Central Record Keeping Agency for the National Pension System.
-It launched its cloud-based Central Record-Keeping Agency under NPS to extend the service to subscribers and the overall ecosystem and continues to engage with the intermediaries on a regular basis to support a strong ecosystem comprising of multiple intermediaries - PoPs, Pension Fund Managers and Annuity Service Providers.
+It launched its cloud-based Central Record-Keeping Agency under NPS to extend the service to subscribers and the overall ecosystem.
+The company continues to engage with the intermediaries on a regular basis to support a strong ecosystem comprising of multiple intermediaries - PoPs, Pension Fund Managers and Annuity Service Providers.
 The company also remains committed to eNPS and its customer journeys, which offer an alternative channel for B2C business.
 The corporate client base is expanding, and ties with PoPs is being strengthened through system enhancements, agent network support, and joint marketing initiatives.

 The increased focus on the KYC requirements, mandatory issue of the policies in electronic form and the countrys largest insurer joining the Repository system will significantly enhance the business opportunities for the insurance repository business.